alphagov/forms/design/features/user-management/editor/readme.md

 - We decided to make the MVP version of this journey so we enable departments have control over their forms and learn more from the users.

 **Select an organisation**
-- Created an extra html page and  made it necessary for all users to select their organization after they logged in the Forms service.
+- Created an extra html page and  made it necessary for all users to enter their name and select their organization from a list when they create an account.
 This helps the adoption team see if their department has an MOU.
 This process is only done once when the users signs in for the first time.
-- We are using autofill feature with the search functionality.
+- We are using autofill feature with the organisation search functionality.
-- Dev & Design team decided not to validate email addresses against name and organisation for this mvp.
+- Dev and design team decided not to validate email addresses against name and organisation for this mvp.
 - Added a details component to explain users what to expect if their organisation is not listed on the organisation list.
 This was done to help reduce support tickets.
-- We decided to ask for users to input their organisation first to avoid users who can't use Forms yet.
+- We decided to require users to set their organisation to prevent users who aren't from a central governmnet organisation from using the platfrom.

 **Groups landing page**
-- Created an page for users to see groups they are part of while allowing them to create their own groups.
-We decided that whoever creates a group becomes a group admin and can only publish forms if they have their form upgraded by an organisation admin.
+- Created a page for users to see groups they are part of while allowing them to create their own groups.
+We decided that whoever creates a group becomes a group admin.
+The group admin can make a form live if the group is upgraded from trial to active by an organisation admin.

 **Groups landing page with an upgrade request**
 - Added an extra line for upgrade request so the users can see which groups have requested to upgrade.